viking-saver/windows-itpro-docs/windows/security/book/cloud-services-protect-your-work-information.md

 ## Windows Autopilot and zero-touch deployment

 Traditionally, IT professionals spend significant time building and customizing images that will later be deployed to devices.
-Windows Autopilot introduces a new approach with a collection of technologies used to set up and preconfigure new devices, getting them ready for productive use and ensuring they are delivered locked down and compliant with corporate security policies.
+If you’re purchasing new devices or managing device refresh cycles for employees, you can use Windows Autopilot to set up and preconfigure new devices, getting them ready for productive use.
+Autopilot helps you ensure your devices are delivered locked down and compliant with corporate security policies.
+The solution can also be used to reset, repurpose, and recover devices with zero touch by your IT team and no infrastructure to manage, enhancing efficiency with a process that’s both easy and simple.

-- From a user perspective, it only takes a few simple operations to get their device ready for use
-- From an IT professional perspective, the only interaction required from the end user is to connect to a network and verify their credentials.
-Setup is automated after that point
+With Windows Autopilot, there’s no need to reimage or manually set-up devices before giving them to your employees.
+Your hardware vendor can ship them, ready to go, straight to your employees.
+From a user perspective, they turn their device on, go online, and Windows Autopilot delivers apps and settings.

 Windows Autopilot enables you to:

 - Automatically join devices to Microsoft Entra ID<sup>[\[9\]](conclusion.md#footnote9)</sup> or Active Directory via hybrid Microsoft Entra ID Join.
 For more information about the differences between these two join options, see [Introduction to device management in Microsoft Entra ID](/azure/active-directory/device-management-introduction).
-- Auto-enroll devices into MDM services such as Microsoft Intune (requires an Microsoft Entra ID Premium subscription for configuration)
+- Auto-enroll devices into MDM services such as Microsoft Intune (requires an Microsoft Entra ID Premium subscription for configuration).
-- Automatic upgrade to Enterprise Edition if required
-- Restrict administrator account creation
+- Change the edition of Windows being used to support advanced features (e.g., upgrading to Windows 11 Enterprise).
-- Create and auto-assign devices to configuration groups based on a device's profile
+- Create and auto-assignment of devices to configuration groups based on a device’s profile.
-- Customize Out of Box Experience (OOBE) content specific to the organization
+- Customization of the out-of-box experience (OOBE) content specific to the organization.

 Existing devices can also be quickly prepared for a new user with [Windows Autopilot Reset](/mem/autopilot/windows-autopilot-reset).
 The reset capability is also useful in break/fix scenarios to quickly bring a device back to a business-ready state.